ucla-hci/paper_template/README.md

-# paper_template
-A generic starter template for writing an HCI research paper
+A generic starter template for writing an HCI research paper in LaTex